puppetlabs/puppet-docs/source/pe/3.7/quick_writing_nix.markdown

 1. **On the agent node**, open `/var/www/pe_quickstart_app/index.php`, and change the content; change it to something like, "THIS APP IS MANAGED BY PUPPET!"
 2. Refresh your browser, and notice that the PHP info page has been replaced with your new message.
 3. **On the console**, use live management to run the __runonce__ action on your node.
-4. Refresh your browser, and notice that puppet has reset your web app to display the PHP info page.
+4. Refresh your browser, and notice that Puppet has reset your web app to display the PHP info page.
 (You can also see that the contents of `/var/www/pe_quickstart_app/index.php` has been reset to what was specified in your manifest.)

 Using a Site Module
 -----